argonatorUberTF/Uber-Team-Fortress/README.md

 You can even CTF/deathmatch on "coop" maps by not loading the .ENT file for that map.

 Regular deathmatch is possible by just loading a map without monsters.
 Pick opposing teams.
+Some "coop" maps can have no monsters or you can remove the .ent file for no monsters on some.

 The medic class cam heal with masters skill "cmd aura" when spawned.
 Regardless of masters level of the health attribute.